3ziye/put-file/README.md

    ![status](https://img.shields.io/badge/status-Stable-green.svg)
  </div>

- <p align="center">GoStaticServe is a high-performance, lightweight static file server developed in Go language.
+ <p align="center">put-file is a high-performance, lightweight static file server developed in Go language.
 It supports basic operations such as file upload, download, deletion, and also provides features like permission control and logging, making it an ideal choice for simple file serving needs.</p>

 ## About 3ziye Open Source Organization